 She also noted the influence of social media, specifically the use of social media in business, as a turning point in business software design and consumer expectations. “[Clients] desire the same transparent and immediate communication options present in the software they use at home to be available in the software they use at work.
 They want the same level of engagement as well […] People are becoming way less tolerant of the disconnect between personal software that works effortlessly and the clunky, inefficient experiences of the business software they use every day.
 Users want immediate and effortless experiences.”

 When workers first started using software in the office, there was an understanding that each program had a steep learning curve.
 Now there’s the expectation that good technology should be intuitive enough to eliminate the need for training beyond a few learning guides and videos.
-While the blame for this impatience with learning is (yet again) often attributed exclusively to millennials, they certainly aren’t the only ones bringing strong opinions about technology into the office.
+While the blame for this impatience with learning is often attributed exclusively to millennials, they certainly aren’t the only ones bringing strong opinions on technology into the office.

-According to the Pew Research Center, 92 percent of millennials currently own smartphones, but so do 85 percent of Gen Xers (born 1965 to 1980) and 67 percent of boomers (born 1946 to 1964).
-Additionally, 75 percent of Gen Xers and 57 percent of boomers use social media either personally or professionally.
+According to the Pew Research Center, 96% of millennials currently own smartphones, but so do 95% of Gen Xers (born 1965 to 1980) and 83% of boomers (born 1946 to 1964).
+Additionally, 77% of Gen Xers and 73% of boomers use social media either personally or professionally.

 Several experts said they knew colleagues who had quit jobs over poorly designed technology, and many more cited examples of employees or clients flat-out refusing to use unintuitive legacy solutions.
 This attitude – that the need for onboarding is a sign of a poorly designed system – will likely become more prevalent as users who are growing up with Snapchat and Instagram enter the workforce and software products become increasingly similar in look and feel.

 In short, adopting business software solutions with an easy-to-use and functional UI and UX will:

 - Decrease training and onboarding time.

 - Increase productivity.